withastro/astro/packages/integrations/sitemap/README.md

 ### serialize

-Async or sync function called for each SiteMap item just before writing to disk.
+Async or sync function called for each sitemap entry just before writing to disk.

+It receives as parameter `SitemapItem` object which consists of `url` (required, absolute URL of page) and optional `changefreq`, `lastmod`, `priority` and `links` properties.

+Optional `links` property contains a `LinkItem` list of alternate pages including a parent page.
+`LinkItem` type has two required fields: `url` (the fully-qualified URL for the version of this page for the specified language) and `hreflang` (a supported language code targeted by this version of the page).

+`serialize` function should return `SitemapItem`, touched or not.

 __astro.config.mjs__